bigwiv/Biopython-cn/chr6.rst

                RA

-In general, because of the identifier limitation, working with PHYLIP file formats shouldn°Øt be your first choice.
+In general, because of the identifier limitation, working with PHYLIP file formats shouldn‚Äôt be your first choice.
 Using the PFAM/Stockholm format on the other hand allows you to record a lot of additional annotation too.

-6.2.2??Getting your alignment objects as formatted strings
+6.2.2  Getting your alignment objects as formatted strings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Bio.AlignIO`` interface is based on handles, which means if you
 want to get your alignment(s) into a string in a particular file format
 you need to do a little bit more work (see below).
 However, you will
-probably prefer to take advantage of the alignment object°Øs ``format()``
+probably prefer to take advantage of the alignment object‚Äôs ``format()``
 method.
 This takes a single mandatory argument, a lower case string
 which is supported by ``Bio.AlignIO`` as an output format.
 For example: